a-chen/ocr-llm/README.md

 # LLM-based OCR Project

 This Python script performs OCR (Optical Character Recognition) on images and PDFs using Large Language Models (LLMs).
-It currently supports OpenAI's GPT-4 Vision and Google's Gemini Pro Vision models.
+It can use any OpenAI or Google's Gemini models.

 ## Prerequisites